Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

-In other words, the restriction $N_K\geq M_1$ prevents the large data convergence $(M_1\rightarrow\infty)$ of \cref{alg:mod_EDMD} for fixed $N_K$.
-Note that even if this were not the case, the residual in \eqref{biagbfvuibi} may not fit into the $L^2(\Omega,\omega)$ Galerkin framework due to the implicit reproducing Hilbert space.
+In other words, the restriction $N_K\geq M$ prevents the large data convergence $(M\rightarrow\infty)$ of \cref{alg:mod_EDMD} for fixed $N_K$.
+Moreover, the residual in \eqref{biagbfvuibi} may not fit into the $L^2(\Omega,\omega)$ Galerkin framework because of the implicit reproducing Hilbert space.
 A way to overcome these issues is to consider two sets of snapshot data (see~\cref{sec:kernelizedAlgorithms}).